Sadala-Neto/SuicideDetection-CNN-BiLSTM/README.md

 To obtain the results for both configurations:

-Run the code with stopword removal enabled.
+> Run the code with stopword removal enabled.

-Adjust the preprocessing settings as described above.
+> Adjust the preprocessing settings as described above.

-Run the code again with stopword removal disabled.
+> Run the code again with stopword removal disabled.

-Each configuration must be executed independently.
+> Each configuration must be executed independently.

+⚠️ To obtain results comparable to those reported in the manuscript, the code should be executed **twice**, once for each configuration.

+Although dataset splitting is controlled through fixed random states, neural network training involves stochastic components (e.g., weight initialization, dropout layers, and optimizer dynamics).
+Therefore, exact numerical replication of the reported metrics is not guaranteed, and small variations are expected.

 ---